chloealbright/DevHiveMind/Web/URI vs URL vs URN.md

 <mark style="background: #BBFABBA6;">URI 1 to 8</mark> A Uniform Resource Identifier is a unique sequence of characters that identifies a logical or physical resource used by web technologies.
 URIs may be used to identify anything, including real-world objects, such as people and places, concepts, or information resources such as web pages and books

- # 1. Scheme/Protocol common ones are HTTP or[[ HTTPS]].
+ ## 1. Scheme/Protocol common ones are HTTP or[[ HTTPS]].

- ### 2. Sub-domain common one is `www` or other like `www1`, `blog`, or mail for Gmail not used a lot.
+ ## 2. Sub-domain common one is `www` or other like `www1`, `blog`, or mail for Gmail not used a lot.

- ### 3. Domain is a string that acts as a Identifier
+ ## 3. Domain is a string that acts as a Identifier

- 4. Top Level Domain is the most generic domain in the Internet's hierarchical DNS domain name system `com`, `org`, and many  more
+ ## 4. Top Level Domain is the most generic domain in the Internet's hierarchical DNS domain name system `com`, `org`, and many  more

- 5. Port numbers are sometimes seen URLs.
+ ## 5. Port numbers are sometimes seen URLs.
 By default, HTTP uses port 80 and HTTPS uses port 443, but a URL like [http://www.example.com:8080/path/](http://www.example.com:8080/path/) specifies that the web browser connects instead to port 8080 of the HTTP server.
 Also web browsers tend to hide the port number from users.

-<mark style="background: #ADCCFFA6;">6.</mark>  Path or endpoints are defined when making different CRUD request.
+ ## 6. Path or endpoints are defined when making different CRUD request.

-<mark style="background: #D2B3FFA6;">7.</mark>  [[Query String]] which takes in parameters
+ ## 7. [[Query String]] which takes in parameters

-<mark style="background: #FFB8EBA6;">8.</mark>  Fragment identifier is a string after URI, after the hashtag, which identifies something specific as a function of the document.
+ ## 8. Fragment identifier is a string after URI, after the hashtag, which identifies something specific as a function of the document.

 The URI fragment is the optional part at the end of a URL which starts with a hash ( # ) character.
 It lets you refer to a specific part of the document you've accessed.
 For example, if you visit the following link, you'll automatically scroll to the top of the section you're reading right now!